RiyanNaffa/RiyanNaffa/README.md

 ### Hi, folks! 👋
 - I'm currently learning **Data Science/Machine Learning**🔬
 - I'm also interested in learning **Web Development** and **Software Development** 📝
-- Reach me at 📬riyannaffanusafara@gmail.com
+- You can contact me at 📬riyannaffanusafara@gmail.com
+- Personal website: UPCOMING

 <!--